DataShades/ckanext-charts/README.md

     # Time to live for the File cache in seconds.
 Set 0 to disable cache.
     ckanext.charts.file_cache_ttl = 0

+    # Enable cache for the charts (default: true)
+    ckanext.charts.enable_cache = true

+    # Include HTMX assets.
+Could be disabled if another plugins are including it (default: true)
+    ckanext.charts.include_htmx_asset

+    # Reinit CKAN JS modules after HTMX swap (default: false)
+    ckanext.charts.reinit_ckan_js_modules

+    # Allow anonymous users to build charts (default: false)
+    ckanext.charts.allow_anon_building_charts

+## User chart builder view

 ## Cache

 The extension implement a cache strategy to store the data fetched from the different sources.
 There are two cache strategies available: `redis` and `file`.
 The file cache works by storing the data in an `orc` file in the filesystem.
 The redis cache stores the data in a Redis database.
 The cache strategy can be changed at the CKAN configuration level through the admin interface or in a configuration file.

+The cache TTL can be set in the CKAN configuration file.
+The default value is 3600 seconds (1 hour).
+The cache TTL can be set to 0 to disable the cache.

+The `redis` and `file` cache has separate TTL settings.
+The `redis` cache TTL can be set with the `ckanext.charts.redis_cache_ttl` configuration option.
+The `file` cache TTL can be set with the `ckanext.charts.file_cache_ttl` configuration option.

+You need to have a Redis server running to use the `redis` cache strategy.

+The `file` cache strategy stores the data in a file in the filesystem.
+The file cache is stored in the `ckanext-charts` directory in the CKAN storage path.
+The file cache is stored in an `orc` file format.

+Cache could be disabled by setting `ckanext.charts.enable_cache` to `false`.
+In this case the data will be fetched from the source every time the chart is rendered.
+It could be useful for debugging purposes.
+But using it in production is not recommended, as it could lead to performance issues.

 ## Implementing new fetchers